comigor/showcase/README.md

 flutter packages get
 ```

-Then you can wither annotate the widgets you want to have showcased or manually create a test file with multiple widgets:
+Then you can either annotate the widgets you want to have showcased or manually create a test file with multiple widgets:

 ### **With annotations**
 Add another dependency to your `pubspec.yaml` file: